Virtual-Institute-ML/hoola-korean-card-game-ai/README.md

 The **Virtual Institute for Machine Learning (VIML)** is an independent project for building and studying machine-learning systems, game AI, scientific computing tools, and interactive AI applications.

 Hoola AI is its first game-AI project.

+## License

+This project is licensed under the
+**VIML Research and Non-Commercial License v1.0**.

+Free for research, educational, and personal non-commercial use.
+Commercial use requires separate permission from the copyright holder.

+See [LICENSE](LICENSE) for full terms.